 Intrauterine Growth Restriction can happen to even the healthiest of women, but there are some steps you can take to minimize the risk.

-In general, take good care of yourself in order to take good care of your baby.
+In general, take good care of your well-being in order to take good care of your baby.
 Eat nutritiously and strive to get at least eight hours of sleep each night.
 As always, avoid alcohol, tobacco, and other unhealthy substances.
-And last, be sure to attend all of your prenatal appointments so that your doctor can keep an eye on your baby’s development.
+And last, be sure to attend all of your prenatal care appointments so that your doctor can keep an eye on your baby’s development.

 Improve your diet